f-flores/bamazon/README.md

 ## Description

 This terminal based app
 bamazon is a command line application which uses nodejs.
 It is an amazon-like store front.
+A customer can purchase a product by using `bamazonCustomer.js`.
 The app leverages MySQL to keep track of purchase orders and inventory and produces reports for would be managers and supervisors of this virtual store.

 The `bamazon_db` database consists of two tables, `products` and  `departments`.
 The ``products table has the following columns: